Introduction

 • An exemption – Some properties are free from Council Tax.

-• Council Tax Reduction – For people on low incomes.
+• Council Tax Reduction – For people who are on low incomes.

-• A disabled persons band reduction because an adult or child living in the home needs to use a wheelchair indoors.
+• A disabled persons band reduction – where an adult or child living in the home needs to use a wheelchair indoors.
 They may also need a special room within the house because of their disability.

 • A discretionary Exceptional Hardship payment.